ms1963/RaspiPiPico-PIO-Trafficlight-Example/README.md

 The OSR (Output-Shift-Register stores the patterns for the phases red, red-yellow, green, yellow Its 4 bit shifts control the LEDs accordingly

-In the PIO state machine the OSR conducts right shifts
+In the PIO state machine the OSR conducts right shifts.